 The competition is divided in two categories: famous singers and new proposals.
 The first includes well known performers, already popular and well liked on the Italian music scene.

-The second category is made up of both unknown or relatively young artists, who use the Festival as a platform to show their abilities and become famous.
-However, it is not atypical for those who win the festival not to become famous afterwards: it is, often, their only successful song.
+The second category is made up of both unknown or relatively young artists, who use the Festival as a platform to get exposure.
+However, winning the festival doesn’t always mean becoming famous!

 Nilla Pizzi, Adriano Celentano, Little Tony, Iva Zanicchi, Ornella Vanoni, Milva, Renzo Arbore, huge names in the history of Italian melodic music, are only some of the famous singers who have taken part in the Festival of Sanremo in the course of its history.

 More recently, Eros Ramazzotti, Laura Pausini and Elisa who became famous internationally, have also been part of the Festival.
 Ramazzotti won the overall competition in 1986 with Adesso Tu, Pausini was the best among the Nuove Proposte in 1992 with La Solitudine and Elisa triumphed in 2001 in the “Big” competition with Luce.

 The Festival, though, is not only about the music and its singers.The Festival also belongs to its presenters, who often play a very important role in determining the success or failure of the event.